pkuqiwang/alphafold/README.md

 5. Make sure the security group settings allow you to access the EC2 instance and it could reach the internet to install python and docker packages.
 Launch the EC2.

-6. Go to [AWS EC2 console](https://console.aws.amazon.com/ec2) and click **Snapshots** on the left.
+6. Go to [Amazon EC2 console](https://console.aws.amazon.com/ec2) and click **Snapshots** on the left.
 Select the snapshot you created earlier or use the public snapshot provided.

 > We provide public snapshots in **us-east-1** and **us-east-2** regions.
 Search by **Snapshot ID**  `snap-07e090f20449b0981` in **us-east-1**, or `snap-0319fdb0334298356` in **us-east-2**.